fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 Some of the types and packages have been moved to more suiting modules and package names.

-- `io.openshift.helm` API group is now part of the `openshift-model-miscellaneus` module.
+- `io.openshift.helm` API group is now part of the `io.fabric8:openshift-model-miscellaneus` module.
+- `io.openshift.network` API group is now part of the `io.fabric8:openshift-model-miscellaneus` module.

 ### Service Catalog removed (operator.openshift.io) <a href="#service-catalog-removed" id="service-catalog-removed"/>